Camr0n/ark/readme.md

 Ark
 ===

 Ark is a static website generator in Python.
-It transforms a directory of text files written in [Markdown][] or [Syntex][] into a self-contained website that can be viewed locally or served remotely.
+It transforms a directory of text files into a self-contained website that can be viewed locally or served remotely.

+Ark is highly extensible.
+It has builtin support for text files written in [Markdown][] and [Syntex][], but can be extended via plugins to support any similar text-to-html format.

 [Markdown]: http://daringfireball.net/projects/markdown/
 [Syntex]: https://github.com/dmulholland/syntex